-Neuroinfectious diseases in livestock may pose a considerable risk to human and animal health and many of them are monitored by passive or active disease surveillance.
-Passive disease surveillance has limitations in sensitivity due to low disease awareness, economic interest and difficulties in the interpretation of clinical signs, while active surveillance requires comprehensive logistics and is expensive.
+Neuroinfectious diseases in livestock, such as bovine spongiform encephalopathy (BSE) and rabies, -may pose a considerable risk to human and animal health and many of them are monitored by passive or active disease surveillance.
+Passive disease surveillance have may s limitations in sensitivity due to low disease awareness, economic interest and difficulties in the interpretation of clinical signs, while active surveillance requires comprehensive logistics and is expensive.
 Both systems target only defined specific diseases.
-There is a need to improve the efficacy of current surveillance systems to detect new or reemerging infectious diseases as early as possible.
+There is a need to improve the efficacy of current surveillance systems to detect new or re-emerging infectious diseases as early as possible.
 Syndromic surveillance relies on the analysis of real time data that may indicate changes in the prevalence of disease syndromes in a given population.
 Neuropathological examination is an unbiased tool to identify animals affected by neuroinfectious diseases.
 The aim of the present study was to assess the benefit of neuropathology derived data in the context of a syndromic surveillance concept for neuroinfectious diseases in the Swiss cattle population.